Hounfor/OldtimerPack/README.md

 Jamie Wolf - files of his MechAffinity mod are using here.

 Winterless - offered to add WHM-6Rk, and helped to proofread the texts for this 'mech.

+Sidika - without him there wouldn't be this new emblem.

+Monomaxos - gave me the idea to make a fix for Catapults K2 and K3 and was the first to try them.